HabitatFramework/TechnicalGuide/configuration/configuration.rst

 	Format of the lut_habitat_type table

-Setting the **local** flag of a Habitat Type to 'False' (zero) in the 'lut_habitat_type' table will stop it appearing in the 'Habitat Type' drop-down list in the IHS tab of the main window and in the 'Habitat Type' drop-down list in the Sources tab.
+Setting the **local** flag of a Habitat Type to 'False' (zero) in the 'lut_habitat_type' table will stop it appearing in the 'Habitat Type' drop-down list in the Habitats tab of the main window and in the 'Habitat Type' drop-down list in the Sources tab.
 This enables specific habitat types that are not used by the organisation, or are not found in the local area, to be hidden to keep the drop-down list as short as possible.

 .. note::
-	Only Habitat Types that are directly referenced by records in the 'lut_habitat_type_ihs_habitat' translation table (by referencing one or more **code_habitat_type** values that relate to a Habitat Type **code** in the 'lut_habitat_type' table) will appear in the 'Habitat Type' drop-down list in the IHS tab of the main window, even if the **is_local** flag in the 'lut_habitat_type' table is set to 'True' (minus one).
+	Only Habitat Types that are directly referenced by records in the 'lut_habitat_type_ihs_habitat' translation table (by referencing one or more **code_habitat_type** values that relate to a Habitat Type **code** in the 'lut_habitat_type' table) will appear in the 'Habitat Type' drop-down list in the Habitats tab of the main window, even if the **is_local** flag in the 'lut_habitat_type' table is set to 'True' (minus one).
 This is because the 'lut_habitat_type_ihs_habitat' table controls the cross-reference between different Habitat Classes/Types and IHS Habitats.

+.. raw:: latex

+	\newpage

 .. index::
 	single: Configuration; IHS Habitats